 The monk replies that Bruce is remarkable.
 The monk then professes to a certain sadness that Bruce’s cup of tea is poisoned and that Bruce has less than two minutes to live.
 The monk’s eyes turn red.
-The monk says that this is all compliments of his dark master.
+The monk says that this is all a compliment to his dark master.

 We snap to the present with Robin brawling with Pierrot and Swagman.
 The villains get the upper hand on Robin.
-Suddenly, the Club of Heroes arrive on the scene and take down the two villains.
+Suddenly, the Club of Heroes arrives on the scene and takes down the two villains.

 We flashback to Nanda Parbat where the monk says that his master has a message for Bruce.
 The monk says “Your fear is real.
 I will destroy everything you…” Suddenly, the Monk becomes paralyzed and cannot speak.
 Bruce states that the monk blinked and that Bruce switched tea cups with the monk.
 That it is a force of habit.

 We cut back to the present with the members of the Black Glove assembled outside of Arkham Asylum and standing next to the shallow grave where Batman has been buried alive.
 Dr. Hurt states that Batman has thirty minutes of air in the coffin.
-That they will then dig up Batman after the thirty minutes is up.
-That seconds after the thirty minutes is up that Batman will experience massive brain damage due to a lack of air.
-They will then keep Batman alive and permanently brain damaged.
+That they will then dig up Batman after the thirty minutes are up.
+Seconds after the thirty minutes is up Batman will experience massive brain damage due to a lack of air.
+They will then keep Batman alive and permanently brain-damaged.

 The members of the Black Glove then head back into Arkham Asylum.
 The Joker is there waiting for them.
 The Joker decides that before he leaves that he wants to place a bet on the roulette table.
 Dr. Hurt snaps that Joker played his part and can now leave.
 Dr. Hurt states that the Black Glove only has five “fingers” and that there is no room for someone like the Joker.